retentioneering/retentioneering-tools/docs/source/step_matrix.rst

 =================

 Step matrix is a very powerful tool in retentioneering arsenal.
-It allows to get quickly high-level understing of user behaviour.
-Step matrix has powerful customization options to tailor the output depending the goal of the analysis.
+It allows to get quickly high-level understanding of user behaviour.
+Step matrix has powerful customization options to tailor the output depending on the goal of the analysis.

-To better understand how `step_matrix` works let's first consider intuitive example.
+To better understand how `step_matrix` works let's first consider an intuitive example.
 Let's say we are analyzing web-store logs and have dataset with event logs from four user sessions with the following events in following order:

 .. image:: _static/step_matrix/step_matrix_demo.svg

-We can visualize this dataset as a heatmap indicating what fraction of users were at wich step in their trajectories:
+We can visualize this dataset as a heatmap indicating what fraction of users were at which step in their trajectories:

 .. image:: _static/step_matrix/step_matrix_demo_plot.svg

 This is the simplest step matrix.
-It has individual unique events as a rows, columns corresponds to the positional number of event in user log and the value in the matrix shows what percentage users have given event at a given step.
-Note, that total value in each column is always 1 (all users must be at specific state at each step or have ENDED their trajectory).
+It has individual unique events as rows, columns corresponds to the positional number of event in user log and the value in the matrix shows what percentage users have given event at a given step.
+Note, that total value in each column is always 1 (all users must be at a specific state at each step or have ENDED their trajectory).

 Below we will explore how to plot and customize step matrix.